Yorkshire Terrier Blog

 Yorkie Growth Chart: 1-3 Months

 Yorkie puppies at this age are tiny, often weighing just 1 to 3 pounds.
 They need to eat several small meals a day of puppy food to support their growth.
 Take your Yorkie to the vet for their initial vaccinations and deworming.
 House training and basic obedience training should start right away.
 Expect lots of sleep, play, and bonding with their new family during these early months.
+Since they’ll be very small and tiny, it’s not recommended to allow kids from your family to bother them during this stage.
+They need a quality sleep and a lot of rest to properly develop.

 Size and Weight